10 Facts for National Physical Therapy Month

-This month is National Physical Therapy Month and we wanted to take a few minutes to recognize the dedication and commitment that many physical therapists show daily to their patients and practices.
+October 2022 is the 30th anniversary of National Physical Therapy Month!
+We are recognizing the dedication and commitment that many physical therapists show daily to their patients and practices.

 National Physical Therapy Month (NPTM) is a commemoration held each October by the American Physical Therapy Association (APTA).
 NPTM is designed to recognize the impact that physical therapists and physical therapist assistants make in restoring and improving motion in people’s lives.